TIBCOSoftware/snappydata/docs/reference/sql_reference/create-diskstore.md

 **MAXLOGSIZE**

 SnappyData records DML statements in an operation log (oplog) files.
 This option sets the maximum size in megabytes that the oplog can become before SnappyData automatically rolls to a new file.
-This size is the combined sizes of the <span class="ph filepath">.crf</span> and <span class="ph filepath">.drf</span> oplog files.
+This size is the combined sizes of the oplog files.
 When SnappyData creates an oplog file, it immediately reserves this amount of file space.
 SnappyData only truncates the unused space on a clean shutdown (for example, `snappy server stop` or `./sbin/snappy-stop-all`).

 The default value is 1 GB.